 4. Turn your hobby into your biggest strength

 This is somewhat related to the previous method because you will be focusing on one topic at a time.
 First, make a list of all the hobbies you have.
-From cooking to mechanics, wine tasting to stamp collecting, all of us have at least one or two areas of interest we know a lot about.

 Use this knowledge to your advantage and look for vocabulary lists or books related to that topic.
 In Spanish, of course!

 Try to get to know as much as possible about that topic you love so much.
 Learning about something close to our hearts is not only easier, but can also be useful!

 5. Memorize and repeat phrases, sentences and expressions

 Some of my students prefer to follow what I call The Parrot Method.
 They make a list of the words and expressions they want to learn and try to listen to them and repeat them out loud as many times as they can.

 Repetition is a great technique for those who may have a mild allergy to grammar rules and prefer a more hands-on approach to learning a language.

 If you are a lover of perfecting sentences by repeating them over and over until you sound like a real native, this is a great place to start.
 Besides, this method goes very well with the next one…

 No, I am not crazy.
 I do it myself and it works wonders.

 Talking to yourself in the mirror and repeating Spanish words and expressions you have been practicing is a great way of seeing how your mouth, tongue and teeth move when you talk.